Helping the community four paws at a time

 There are heaps of ways you can help Guide Dogs Tasmania.
 They’re always after more puppy raisers and part-time carers, as well as volunteers for their Street Appeal Day, “pup-up” stores and collecting the Guide Dogs money boxes you often see in shops.

-Applications for the next round of our Community Fund will open in October.
+Applications for the next round of our Community Fund will open on 19 October.
 If you or someone you know is doing something great in your community, we’d love to hear about it.